jdevelop/feridian/feridian/trunk/docs/readme.txt

 lib/ -- contains the API along with all the other dependent libraries.
     All the libraries in this directory should be included in your classpath.

-src/ -- contains the API source files
+modules/ -- contains the source files and test sources for each module.

 build/ -- contains files necessary to build the API package.
 This package
     uses ANT to build and create distributions.
 This directory also contains